DETROIT SALON™

 1-54 New York

-CURATORIAL PARTNERS
+CULTURAL PARTNERS

 DETROIT SALON began building relationships with cultural partners to help shape the program’s foundation.
 These partners have offered critical insight into Detroit’s artistic landscape, helped identify local and global priorities, and supported the development of an equitable and inclusive approach to artist engagement: